Dani Dennis-Sutton

-Dani Deshon Dennis-Sutton is an American football defensive end for the Penn State Nittany Lions.
+Dani Deshon Dennis-Sutton (born December 23, 2003) is an American college football defensive end for the Penn State Nittany Lions.

-Early life and high school career
+Early life

 Dennis-Sutton attended McDonogh School in Owings Mills, Maryland.
 He played football, basketball and ran track in high school.
 A five-star recruit, he was selected to play in the 2022 All-American Bowl.
 Dennis-Sutton committed to Penn State University to play college football.

 College career

 Dennis-Sutton earned immediate playing time his true freshman year at Penn State in 2022.
 He recorded his first career sack in his second career game against Auburn.